© 2023 WRTI

-The program opens with a fascinating recent work by Philadelphia area native Missy Mazzoli, titled Sinfonia (for Orbiting Spheres).
+The program opens with a fascinating work by Mazzoli titled Sinfonia (for Orbiting Spheres).
 The composer calls it “music in the shape of a solar system, a collection of rococo loops that twist around each other within a larger orbit.”
 Its colorful orchestration includes extended string techniques, organ, a melodica, and three harmonicas in different keys.

-Nathalie Stutzmann devotes most of her program to the majestic Ninth Symphony by Franz Schubert, known as his “Great” C major symphony.
+Stutzmann devotes most of her program to the majestic Ninth Symphony by Schubert, known as his “Great” C major symphony.
 Composed in 1825 as Schubert traveled in the picturesque Austrian countryside, it was the only one of his symphonies that he considered worthy enough to offer the public.
 Still, it languished unperformed until a decade after his death, when Robert Schumann prompted his friend Felix Mendelssohn to conduct it.
 Ever since, it has been a monument of orchestral repertoire and a favorite of audiences.

 Read detailed program notes from the concert here.